Jean Segura Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in the league.

-- The Royals' 5.04 team ERA ranks 28th across all league pitching staffs.
+- The Royals have the 27th-ranked team ERA across all league pitching staffs (5.00).

-- Royals pitchers combine to rank 14th in baseball in home runs allowed (66 total, 1.1 per game).
+- Royals pitchers combine to rank 15th in baseball in home runs given up (67 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.